akka/akka/akka-docs/rst/java/persistence.rst

   processor.
 A view itself does not journal new messages, instead, it updates internal state only from a processor's replicated message stream.

+* *Streams*: Messages written by a processor can be published in compliance with the `Reactive Streams`_ specification.
+  Only those messages that are explicitly requested from downstream processors are actually pulled from a processor's journal.

 * *Channel*: Channels are used by processors and views to communicate with other actors.
 They prevent that replayed messages are redundantly delivered to these actors and provide at-least-once message delivery semantics, also in case of sender and receiver JVM crashes.